 The ORR Matching Grant program (MG) is provided through the nine national resettlement agencies that provide R & P services and their resettlement affiliates in 42 states.
-The objective of MG is to guide newly-arrived refugee households toward economic self-sufficiency through employment within four to six months of program eligibility (usually within the first month of arrival).
+The objective of MG is to guide newly-arrived refugee households toward economic self-sufficiency through employment within four to six months of program eligibility (which usually begins on the date of arrival in the United States).
 In MG, self-sufficiency is defined as total household income from employment that enables a family unit to support itself without receipt of public cash assistance.
-For each MG participant, ORR awards \$2,200 per capita to participating national resettlement agencies, which then allocate funds to its local service providers.
+For each MG participant, ORR awards \$2,200 to participating national resettlement agencies, which then allocate funds to their networks of local affiliates.
 Agencies provide a 50% match to every federal dollar.

-Through the ORR Matching Grant Program, local service providers ensure core maintenance services for a minimum of 120 days which include housing, transportation, food, and a cash allowance.
-Clients also receive intensive case management and employment services.
+Through the ORR MG Program, local service providers ensure core maintenance services for a minimum of 120 days which include housing, transportation, food, and a cash allowance.
+Clients also receive intensive case management and employment services throughout the 180 day service period.
 Refugees who are unable to attain self-sufficiency by day 120 or 180 may access RCA for the remainder of the eight month eligibility period.
-In FY 2014, over 29,000 individuals were enrolled in the program, 76% of whom achieved self-sufficiency.
-Approximately 33% of refugees participate in the ORR Matching Grant Program.
+In FY 2015, nearly 30,000 individuals were newly enrolled in the program, and of those enrolled in the program for 180 days, 82% achieved self-sufficiency.
+Approximately 30% of refugees who arrive in a fiscal year participate in the ORR MG Program.